YWxleGlz/CTFd-Plugins/CTFd-Writeup/README.md

 It is possible to deactivate the plugin, but the CTFd server must be restarted for the changes to take effect.

 # Known issues / Possible improvements
-- In the writeup editing form, the ability to add images is missing (there's a js error).
+- Issues - In the writeup editing form, the ability to add images is missing (there's a js error).
+(Issue [#2545](https://github.com/CTFd/CTFd/issues/2545))
-- Don't reload the page, but rather interact with the API, which would return JSON.
+- Improvement - Don't reload the page, but rather interact with the API, which would return JSON.